Shopify/semian/README.md

 ## How does Semian work?

-Semian consists of two parts: **Circuit breaker** and **Bulkheading**.
+Semian consists of two parts: **Circuit Breaker** and **Bulkheading**.
 To understand Semian, and especially how to configure it, we must understand these patterns and their implementation.

+Disable Semian via environment variable `SEMIAN_DISABLED=1`.

 ### Circuit Breaker